-There are currently a few cases of whooping cough amongst the school community.
+There are currently cases of whooping cough amongst the school community.
 We update and remind us all to be diligent, informed and aware out of a consciousness that we hold for the whole community, particularly the vulnerable.

 - Whooping cough is very contagious and can be dangerous to newborns and the elderly.